SoDo, Seattle: Demographics

 As of the 2000 United States census, SoDo had a population of 2,602, with a median age of 41.2, in 458 owner-occupied residences and 536 rentals.
 The average annual household income was $42,208.
 The racial breakdown was 41% White, 28% Asian, 14% Black, 9% Hispanic/Latino, 3% American Indian/Alaska Native, and 5% other.

 Transportation

 SoDo main thoroughfares are First and Fourth Avenues S. and Alaskan Way S. (north- and south-bound) and S. Lander and Holgate Streets, Edgar Martínez Drive S., and S. Royal Brougham Way (east- and west-bound).
 The western terminus of Interstate 90, which travels 3,020 mi east towards Boston, Massachusetts, is in SoDo.

 The neighborhood is also served by public transit service.
-Sound Transit operates Central Link light rail service through the neighborhood, stopping at two stations: SODO at Lander Street, and Stadium at Royal Brougham Way.
+Sound Transit operates the 1 Line light rail service through the neighborhood, stopping at two stations: SODO at Lander Street, and Stadium at Royal Brougham Way.
 The SODO Busway runs along 5th Avenue South and carries bus routes from King County Metro and Sound Transit Express.